-V.C.B is a 96 minute comedy starring Scarlett Johansson-Reynolds (is anyone acknowledging that yet?)
-Penelope Cruz, Javier Bardem and Rebecca Hall (who is good in the movie but doesn’t even have a photo attached to her I.M.D.B page) as a horny bunch of coming of agers.
+V.C.B is a 96-minute comedy starring Scarlett Johansson-Reynolds (is anyone acknowledging that yet?)
+Penelope Cruz, Javier Bardem and Rebecca Hall as a horny bunch of coming-of-agers.
 ScarJo and Rebecca fly to Spain to spend the summer finding themselves.
 Rebecca is engaged to the perfect man, uber responsible and future minded, while ScarJo is a single, impulsive free spirit.
 They are shown around Spain by Rebecca’s uncle and aunt, whom they are staying with.
 They happen upon Bardem at an art gallery.
 ScarJo is immediately enthralled and finds out Bardem is a painter with a certifiably insane ex-wife and more charm than a Blow Pop.
 They encounter each other after the art show at a local restaurant and Bardem invites the 2 ladies to an island to eat drink and make love.
 Temptation is offered and partially pursued, Penelope enters the picture and lights a firecracker on the screen.
-Her performance, a pertinent one to this film, was not in my opinion the best supporting female role of 2008.
+Her performance, a pertinent one to this film, was not, in my opinion, the best supporting female role of 2008.
 That being said, this movie is a solidly entertaining, filled with charm, variety and a cast that is fit to captivate even a non believer.
 I wouldn’t put Vicki Cristina Barcelona in your top slot but it has definitely earned a space in your Netflix queue.